Homeowners Insurance Doesn't Cover These 6 Things

 Damage caused by a sewer backup typically isn't covered in a standard home insurance policy.
 According to the III, sewer backups can occur for several reasons, including:

 Insurance coverage for sewer backups can be purchased as a separate policy or as an endorsement to your homeowner's policy.

 If you're the owner of a dog that belongs to an aggressive breed, such as a German Shepherd or Pit Bull, some insurance carriers likely won't cover you.
 For dog breeds that are covered, if your dog bites a guest, your policy would cover a dog bite claim up to the limits of your liability coverage, which typically falls somewhere between $100,000 and $300,000.
 In cases where the claim exceeds your liability limit, you would be responsible for the remaining amount.

 While your homeowner's policy includes coverage for jewelry items, it's likely not enough to protect an engagement ring or family heirloom from loss.
 Because jewelry is at high risk of being stolen, insurance carriers often limit jewelry coverage to about $1,500, according to the Insurance Information Institute.
 You'll need to purchase a rider, also known as an endorsement, to cover your expensive jewelry, though your items will need to be appraised first.
 Another option is to raise the liability limit on your homeowner's policy.

 Check Your Coverage

-Before assuming your homeowner's insurance policy will cover you against any event that could possibly affect your home and valuables, be sure to review your coverage to fully understand its limits and exclusions.
+Before assuming your homeowner's insurance policy will cover you against any event that could affect your home and valuables, be sure to review your coverage to understand its limits and exclusions fully.
 If you're not quite sure whether you're protected against a specific type of damage or loss, double-check with your insurance carrier and update your coverage as necessary.
 You'd rather have adequate coverage for the unexpected than not enough.